lolmaus/ember-element-query/README.md

   /* These styles when be applied when the element has the size between `s` and `l` inclusively, namely 400—999 px. */ }
 ```

+Responsive template transformations are also possible, [see below](#as-a-component).